syzregina/IOD_mini_project_1/README.md

 # Files
 Objective of each file:
-- data preprocessing.ipynb: Raw data extraction and data preparation.
+- data_preparation.ipynb: Raw data extraction and data preparation.
 Cleaned data will be stored in cleaned_data.db.
 - eda.ipynb: Data visualisation and analysis using the cleaned data.